World May Be Tired, But Virus "Not Tired Of Us": WHO Chief

 "We need to reimagine leadership, built on mutual trust and mutual accountability, to end the pandemic and address the fundamental inequalities that lie at the root of so many of the world's problems," Tedros said.

-It will also be an occasion for countries to discuss calls to reform the UN health agency and countries' responsibilities to boost preparedness for health emergencies.
+It will be an occasion for countries to discuss reforming the WHO so it can respond to challenges like pandemics faster and more effectively.

+Tedros called again for "a system in which countries agree to a regular and transparent process of peer review" of their health policies.

+He said the Universal Periodic Review at the UN Human Rights Council, where each country's rights situation is evaluated every few years, could serve as inspiration.